Roman Bridge railway station: Passenger volume

+The statistics cover twelve month periods that start in April.

 Services

 Five southbound and six northbound trains call on request Mondays to Saturdays (approximately every three hours), with three trains each way on Sundays between May and early September.

 Services were temporarily suspended in February 2020 and replaced by road transport due to flooding of the line north of Llanrwst caused by Storm Ciara.
 Following completion of the work to repair the storm damage, services at the station were reinstated on 28 September 2020.